kurta999/CustomKeyboard/README.md

 ## Advanced topics
 ### ECU Simulation

-ECUs can be pretty easily simulated if you can build the project locally.
+ECUs can be pretty easily simulated if you want to go with the "stupid" way, but you need to build the project locally.
+For a smarter solution generate some scripts and use them.
 Open CanEntryHandler.cpp and paste this code to OnFrameReceived function:

 ```c
     if(data_len == 8 && data[0] == 0x03 && data[1] == 0x22 && (data[2] == 0xF1 || data[2] == 0xF0))  /* Data length: 8, 22 = READ DID, DID ID LSB: AA */